-- A. Inappropriate use of the Internet and e-mail includes, but is not limited to: - 1.
-Accessing sites that contain pornography, exploit children, sites that contain gambling opportunities, or sites that would generally be regarded in the community as offensive, or for which there is no official business purpose to access. - 2.
-Participating in any profane, defamatory, harassing, illegal, discriminatory, or offensive activity, or any activity that is inconsistent in any way with MCWD policies (e.g. policy on sexual harassment). - 3.
-Exploiting security weaknesses of MCWD's computing resources and/or other networks or computers outside MCWD. - 3.4.
-Knowingly allowing unauthorized persons access to or use of MCWD computing resources. - B. Personal use of MCWD's computer system and access to the Internet and e-mail is not a benefit of employment with MCWD.
+- B. Personal use of MCWD's computer system and access to the Internet and e-mail is not a benefit of employment with MCWD.
 Use of the Internet should not interfere with the timely and efficient performance of job duties. - C. Employees should not have any expectation to the right of privacy in any MCWD computer resources, including e-mail messages produced, sent, or received by MCWD computers, cell phones, or transmitted via MCWD's servers and network.
-While access to the Internet and e-mail is password protected, employees must disclose his/her passwords to the Network Administrator(s).
-Tthe Network Administrator(s) may monitor the contents of all e-mail messages to promote the administration of its business and policies. - D. Use of another employee's name/account to access MCWD's network or the Internet is prohibited without express permission of the Network Administrator(s). - E. Employees may not use MCWD's computer resources for personal commercial activity. - F. To maintain the integrity and firewall protection of MCWD's system, personal Internet accounts may not be accessed useing MCWD's network system, telephone system, modem pool, or communication server to access the Internet. - G. The vast majority of MCWD records are public documents.
-Employees may-should not transmit information in an electronic mail message that should-could be written in a letter, memorandum, or document available to the public.
+The Network Administrator(s) may monitor the contents of all e-mail messages to promote the administration of its business and policies. - D. Use of another employee's name/account to access MCWD's network or the Internet is prohibited without express permission of the Network Administrator(s). - E. Employees may not use MCWD's computer resources for personal commercial activity. - F. To maintain the integrity and firewall protection of MCWD's system, personal Internet accounts may not be accessed using MCWD's network system, telephone system, modem pool, or communication server to access the Internet. - G. The vast majority of MCWD records are public documents.
+Employees should not transmit information in an electronic mail message that could be written in a letter, memorandum, or document available to the public.
 E-mail attachments are subject to the same ethical and legal concerns and standards of good conduct as memos, letter, and other paper-based documents.
 E-mail can be forwarded to others, printed on paper, and is subject to possible discovery during lawsuits in which MCWD or the employee may be involved.

-H. Downloading software and programs for other than MCWD-authorized tasks is prohibited.
+H. Downloadingsoftware and programs for other than MCWD-authorized tasks is prohibited.
 When required to download authorized software programs for MCWD, the Network Administrator(s) should be notified immediately.
-Computer viruses can become attached to executable files and program files and result in significant losses to MCWD.
+Computer viruses can become attached to executable files and programfiles and resultinsignificant losses to MCWD.
 Employees should scan all downloaded materials before using or opening them on his/her computers to prevent the introduction of a virus.